 This is why Zoma made a mattress focused on helping you be comfortable and supported throughout the night.

-The first layer of the Zoma mattress is three inches of gel-infused foam.
+The 3 layers of foam in the Zoma Mattress offer advanced sleep and muscle recovery.
+The first layer is three inches of gel-infused foam.
 Like the Amerisleep AS3, Zoma takes care to make sure their mattress doesn’t sleep hot.
 Unlike the AS3, Zoma uses gel in their memory foam to make this happen.
 Gel is used to break heat up so it can’t be stored in one place.

-The first layer also uses Triangulex™ material which is made of triangular shaped cut-outs that offer cushion and support for the shoulder.
+The first layer also uses Triangulex™ material.
+This foam features triangular-shaped cut-outs that provide cushioning and support for the shoulder.
 The mid-section of Zoma’s first layer is flat and firmer so it can help support your hips for proper alignment.